rmsanchez93/intro_to_agile/README.md

 ## agile manifesto
 [The Agile Manifesto](https://agilemanifesto.org/)
-there was a meeting in 2001 where a bunch of developers came in and came up with another solution to
+there was a meeting in 2001 where a bunch of developers came up with another solution to how to better work together and what the _rhythm_ should be.
+"In software development, *agile* approaches development requirements and solutions through the collaborative effort of self-organizing and cross-functional teams and their customer/end user"

+## Scrum?
+Scrum is a flavor of Agile.
+Weekly efficient meetings involving the Scrum Master, Product Lead, Client and Software Dev Team.
+In these meetings we discuss our product backlog, the point system and where to focus our time.

 ## what methodologies did we have before?